 Swarm Identification and Collection

 The HWBKA has a team of competent beekeepers prepared to collect swarms in the local area.
 If you have noticed a swarm of honey bees, they should be collected as soon as possible.
 Swarms usually settle for a while in a cluster on a branch of a tree or similar location before moving off to make a new home.
-This new home could be in a cavity wall, chimney, or some other inconvenient place, so it’s much better to collect the swarm before it moves off.
-Honey bee swarms can occur from April to October but the principal time is May-June.
+This could be in a cavity wall of a house, a chimney, or some other inconvenient place – it’s much better to collect the swarm before it moves off.
+The collected swarm will be re-housed in a beehive.
+Swarming happens from April to October but mostly in May and June.

 Charges: There is no charge for this service, and our members are unpaid volunteers.
 Donations are gratefully accepted and will help support bee education in schools and a bee research project at Royal Holloway College.
 HWBKA is a registered charity and gift aid is possible.